Best Houston Festivals and Parades for Families

-The Houston art car parade has been a long-standing tradition in the city.
+The Houston art car parade has been a long-standing tradition in the City.
 Each year, hundreds of drivers and their decorated cars take to the streets to show off their unique works of art.
-The parade is filled with vibrant colors and eye-catching creations that draw a large crowd every year.
+The parade is filled with vibrant colors and eye-catching creations that draw a large crowd annually.

-From classic cars to minivans, there’s something for everyone at this beloved event.
-So if you’re looking for some fun activities in Houston, make sure you don’t miss out on this year’s Art Car Parade!
+From classic cars to minivans, there’s something for everyone at this special event.
+So if you’re looking for fun activities in Houston, make sure you don’t miss out on this year’s Art Car Parade!

-Houston Art Car Parade is the highlight of a four-day celebration of the drive to create, Houston Art Car Parade Weekend.
-The parade attracts 250+ vehicles and other entries from 23 states along with Canada and Mexico.
+Houston Art Car Parade is the highlight of a four-day celebration of the drive to create Houston Art Car Parade Weekend.
+The parade attracts 250+ vehicles and other entries from 23 states, along with Canada and Mexico.
 A live audience of some 250,000+ spectators.
-Parade entries include anything on wheels from bicycles and unicycles to lawnmowers to cars and go-carts.
-Entries are as likely to be made by members of the general public as by recognized artists. – thehoustonartcarparade.com
+Parade entries include anything on wheels, from bicycles and unicycle to lawnmowers to cars and go-carts.
+Admissions are as likely to be made by members of the general public as by recognized artists. – thehoustonartcarparade.com

 Bayou City Art Festival

 The Bayou City Art Festival is a must-see art event for families in Houston, Texas.
 Spanning three days and featuring more than 300 artists from around the country, it’s an excellent opportunity for family members of all ages to explore the creative arts.
-From interactive activities and live music to demonstrations and installations, there’s something to appeal to every member of the family.
+From interactive activities and live music to demonstrations and installations, there’s something to appeal to every family member.

-In addition to the artwork in various mediums like painting, sculpture, photography, jewelry making, and digital media, visitors can enjoy delicious food made by local chefs as well as beer and wine tastings.
-The festival also offers free educational opportunities through artist talks and workshops that are both fun and informative.
+In addition to the artwork in various mediums like painting, sculpture, photography, jewelry making, and digital media, visitors can enjoy delicious food made by local chefs and beer and wine tastings.
+The festival also offers free educational opportunities through artist talks and fun and informative workshops.
 There truly is something for everyone at the Bayou City Art Festival.

 Houston, TX 77030; 713-963-0121

 The festival features several stages for live performances from cultural groups throughout Japan and the United States.
 Attendees can also enjoy a variety of food vendors offering dishes from all over Japan.
-Other activities include sake tasting, origami workshops, and demonstrations by Japanese artisans showcasing their skillful workmanship.
-In addition to these attractions, there are also various booths that offer traditional goods such as kimonos, lacquerware, and other items imported directly from Japan.
+Other activities include sake tasting, origami workshops, and demonstrations by Japanese artisans showcasing their skillful artistry.
+In addition to these attractions, various booths offer traditional goods such as kimonos, lacquerware, and other items imported directly from Japan.

 Japan Festival Houston is an annual celebration of Japanese culture held in Houston’s Hermann Park.
-Enjoy the rich cultural heritage of Japan with traditional and contemporary performances of Japanese music, dance and martial arts, Japanese/Japanese-inspired food, as well as demonstrations and displays of Ikebana flower arrangement, tea ceremony, origami, bonsai, and more.
+Enjoy the rich cultural heritage of Japan with traditional and contemporary performances of Japanese music, dance, martial arts, Japanese/Japanese-inspired food, demonstrations and displays of Ikebana flower arrangement, tea ceremony, origami, bonsai, and more.
 It is with much disappointment and sadness that the Japan-America Society of Houston announces the cancellation of the 27th Annual Japan Festival Houston.. – houstonjapanfest.org

 Freedom Over Texas Festival

-Houston is bringing the Freedom Over Texas Festival into town for the fourth year in a row.
+Houston is bringing the Freedom Over Texas Festival into town for the fourth year.
 Presented by ExxonMobil, this popular event has become an annual tradition and a great way to celebrate America’s Independence Day with family and friends.

 The festival will be held on July 4th at Eleanor Tinsley Park, conveniently located in downtown Houston.
-This highly anticipated event features live music from some of the country’s top acts including ZZ Top, Alabama Shakes, Pat Green, and more!
-In addition to the amazing music lineup, guests can enjoy fun activities like face painting, rides, and games for all ages.
-And of course, there will be plenty of food vendors serving up delicious food to satisfy any appetite.
+This highly anticipated event features live music from some of the country’s top acts, including ZZ Top, Alabama Shakes, Pat Green, and more!
+In addition to the fantastic music lineup, guests can enjoy fun activities like face painting, rides, and games for all ages.
+And, of course, there will be plenty of food vendors serving delicious food to satisfy any appetite.

-So don’t miss out on this summer tradition; grab your tickets now to experience Freedom Over Texas Festival in Houston!
+So don’t miss out on this summer tradition; grab tickets to experience Freedom Over Texas Festival in Houston!

 Houston’s signature patriotic celebration, Shell Freedom Over Texas, returns with a salute to America’s Frontline Heroes.
-The annual day-long festival is on hold for one more season, however, Houstonians can enjoy the City’s cherished tradition of music and patriotic moments via live broadcast on Sunday, July 4th from 7 p.m. – 10 p.m. on ABC 13.
+The annual day-long festival is on hold for one more season.
+However, Houstonians can enjoy the City’s cherished music tradition and patriotic moments via live broadcast on Sunday, July 4th, from 7 p.m. – 10 p.m. on ABC 13.
 Fireworks will reach 800 feet, almost doubling the height of the traditional show, for more to enjoy from further away.
 Open spaces and neighborhood parks with a view of the western downtown skyline are ideal. – houstontx.gov

 The Original Greek Festival